MengSeng99/todo/README.md

 - `POST /api/todoitems` - Create a new todo item
 - `PUT /api/todoitems/{id}` - Update an existing todo item
 - `DELETE /api/todoitems/{id}` - Delete a todo item

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-If you encounter any issues or have questions, please open an issue in the repository.